-The Kavango Basin, located along the eastern limit of the Owambo Basin, as shown on Page 17, was identified by the interpretation of high-resolution aeromagnetic data, as shown on Page 18, and further defined by enhanced full tensor gravity data, as shown on Page 19.
+The Kavango Basin, located to the east of the Owambo Basin, as shown on Page 17, was identified by interpretation of gravity and high-resolution aeromagnetic data, as shown on Pages 18 and 19 respectively.
 No well or seismic data existed in the Kavango Basin until 2021, when two stratigraphic test wells, Mbambi 6-1 and Kawe 6-2, were drilled and logged by ReconAfrica identifying various reservoir-quality clastic and carbonate zones of interest from Neoproterozoic to Permian age.
 The Makandina 8-2 well was drilled in 2022 and also encountered the Karoo and pre-Karoo section penetrated by the Mbambi 6-1 and Kawe 6-2 wells.
 Four prospective conventional reservoir zones were found in the Kawe 6-2 well.
 Two prospective clastic reservoir intervals were encountered in the Ecca and Dwyka Formations within the Permian age Lower Karoo Group.
-Additionally, two prospective carbonate intervals were identified in the Kawe 6-2 well within the Otavi Group of the Damara Supergroup, which dates from Neoproterozoic (Ediacaran) to early Paleozoic age.
+Additionally, two prospective carbonate intervals were identified in the Kawe 6-2 well within the Mulden and Otavi Groups of the Damara Supergroup, which dates from Neoproterozoic (Ediacaran) to early Paleozoic age.
 No reservoir-quality intervals were discovered in the Mbambi 6-1 well.
-In 2024, ReconAfrica drilled the Naingopo 11-1 well in the Damara play area, testing the L prospect, as identified in our previous report.
-During drilling, the Naingopo 11-1 well encountered Elandshoek Formation carbonate reservoirs with fair reservoir properties.
-A chronostratigraphic column is shown on Page 20 and the Naingopo 11-1 well log sections are shown on Page 21.
+A chronostratigraphic column is shown on Page 20.

 In 2021, the initial Phase 1 2-D seismic program resulted in the acquisition of 450 linear kilometers (km) of 2-D seismic data over the license block.
 Subsequently, ReconAfrica acquired an additional 751 linear km of 2-D seismic data over the block in 2022 and over 1,300 linear km of 2-D seismic data over the block in early 2023.
-A map of the seismic lines used for evaluation in this report is shown on Page 22.
+A map of the seismic lines used for evaluation in this report is shown on Page 21.

 Interpretation of the available 2-D seismic lines identified two major plays: a Permian age rift basin (the Karoo Rift, the initial exploration target) and a large area of compressive structures (the Damara Fold and Thrust Belt).
 This report presents our evaluation of both play areas and the identified prospect and lead opportunities.
-The Karoo Rift play area is located northeast of the Damara play area where the edge of the rift serves as the northwest-southeast boundary between the two areas.
+The Karoo Rift Basin play area is located northeast of the Damara play area where the edge of the rift serves as the northwest-southeast boundary between the two areas.

 Prospectivity of the license is tied to key structural elements of the Southern Trans-African Rift and Shear System (STARSS).
-The STARSS traverses the license in Namibia in a west-southwest-to-east-northeast direction and continues through to Tanzania, as shown on Page 23.
-The system is characterized by multiple structural elements including rift-induced faulting, basement shears, and thrust features, as shown on Page 24.
+The STARSS traverses the license in Namibia in a west-southwest-to-east-northeast direction and continues through to Tanzania, as shown on Page 22.
+The system is characterized by multiple structural elements including rift-induced faulting, basement shears, and thrust features, as shown on Page 23.
 These elements define the three main play types identified by ReconAfrica: